lfrei/kafka-training/uc-witness-protection/solutions/Exercise5.md

 INSERT INTO `events` (`ID`, `XML_EVENT`, `CREATETIME`, `PERSON_IDENTIFIER`) VALUES (NULL, 'payload', current_timestamp(), 'agent');
 INSERT INTO `events` (`ID`, `XML_EVENT`, `CREATETIME`, `PERSON_IDENTIFIER`) VALUES (NULL, 'payload', current_timestamp(), 'agent');
 ```
 Now wait until the defined 3 minutes are over and crate a new message for the key **agent**.

-Kafkacat is a very convenient way to do that.
+You can use AKHQ for that or use **Kafkacat**:

 ```
 # Install on Ubutntu